10 Iconic Caribbean Cocktails

 Painkiller, British Virgin Islands

 According to Pusser’s Rum, the brand used and trademarked in a Painkiller, the cocktail began its humble beginnings at the tiny Soggy Dollar Bar on Jost Van Dyke.
-(The legendary bar has just reopened after Hurricane Irma.)
 The beach shack purportedly earned its name from hopeful imbibers who had to swim there, hence, soggy dollars.
 Today there’s a ferry service.
 Anyway, bar owner Daphne Henderson is credited with inventing the Painkiller in the 1970s.
 The drink is a blend of Pusser’s Rum, coconut cream, pineapple and orange juices, and sprinkled with nutmeg.
 Pusser’s founder, Charles Tobias, was among those who came to try Henderson’s famed drink.
 She refused to give him the secret recipe, so one day Tobias smuggled the Painkiller back home in order to recreate it.
 He believed his drink was better, so a taste-off ensued, with bar patrons supposedly preferring his version.
 Tobias then started passing off Henderson’s drink as Pusser’s Painkiller.
 Painkillers are now incredibly popular throughout the BVI and West Indies.